hbctraining/DGE_workshop_salmon/lessons/01_DGE_setup_and_overview.md

 Before we get into the details of the analysis, let's get started by opening up RStudio and setting up a new project for this analysis.

 1. Go to the `File` menu and select `New Project`.
 2. In the `New Project` window, choose `New Directory`.
-Then, choose `Empty Project`.
+Then, choose `New Project`.
 Name your new directory `DEanalysis` and then "Create the project as subdirectory of:" the Desktop (or location of your choice).
 3. The new project should automatically open in RStudio.

 To check whether or not you are in the correct working directory, use `getwd()`.
 The path `Desktop/DEanalysis` should be returned to you in the console.
 Within your working directory use the `New folder` button in the bottom right panel to create two new directories:  `meta` and `results`.
 Remember the key to a good analysis is keeping organized from the start! (*NOTE: we will be downloading our `data` folder`*)